Wills, Trusts & Probate

 What costs are associated with estate administration?

-How are disputes between heirs handled?
+How are disputes among heirs handled during administration?

 What is the difference between probate and trust administration?